nickshin/CheatSheets/code/sql_notes.md

 	primary key (id)
 );
 ```

-- <span class="indent">note: there is no "REPLACE" equivalent with "CREATE" TABLE</span>
+	- note: there is no "REPLACE" equivalent with "CREATE" TABLE

 * * *